NguyenKiet-Anh/IE207/README.md

   </ul>

 # About this project
-In this project, we try to create a end-to-end website for displaying house's price among HCM City districts (added ML features).
+In this project, we try to create a end-to-end website for displaying house's price among HCM City districts.

 ## Recommender System
 ## Prediction System